 Gov. Andrew Cuomo, the state budget director and four state department heads are named as respondents in a lawsuit filed in state Supreme Court in Albany County on Feb.
 26 by the Public Employee Federation.
-The union is claiming the state authorized overtime hours for employees responding to the weather emergency last summer, but failed to pay for all the extra work.
+The union is claiming the state authorized overtime hours for employees responding to the weather emergency last fall but failed to pay for the extra work.

 Based on the failure to pay overtime wages, the suit concludes, “DOB has clearly indicated it does not intend to pay overtime to the representative petitioners or other class members for these hours worked in connection with Hurricane Sandy.”